DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 The heading for each section is ‘Applications to [organisation]’.

-In each section, we show different tables depending on whether the organisation is a training provider or an accredited body.
+In each section, different tables are shown depending on whether the organisation is a training provider or an accredited body.

 If the organisation is a training provider, the section includes tables for: